-Use the Hyatt Legal Plans Web Site
+Use the Metlife Legal Plans Web Site

 MetLaw® was established to provide personal legal services for eligible company employees, their spouses, or domestic partners and dependent children.
-To use MetLaw®, visit the Hyatt Legal Plans Web site at www.legalplans.com.
-Once there, click on the "Members Log in" icon at the top of the page.
+To use MetLaw®, visit the Metlife Legal Plans Web site at info.legalplans.com Once there, click on the "Members Log in" icon at the top of the page.
 You will be taken to a secure page that will require you to enter your membership number.